What Is a Mason?

 - "Valid driver's license and ability to travel required"

-- "Must be able to tolerate pushing/pulling motions, bending at waist, and reaching above shoulder level"
+- "Must be able to tolerate pushing/pulling motions, bending at the waist, and reaching above shoulder level"

 Is a Masonry Career a Good Fit for You?